akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The Queen lowered herself beside him, her voice barely above a murmur.

 "Eat your venison, my lord.
-It's a long night."
+It’s a long night."

 He reached for the meat.
 "You're good at this."